sai-krishna-msk/OCR_DeepLearning/README.md

-- This project is an extension to OCR text recognition(bank checks) done by Adrian you can find it [here]((https://www.pyimagesearch.com/category/optical-character-recognition-ocr/), Where he uses conventional approach and suggests that ML or DL could give better results so I thought to give it a shot,
+This project is an extension to OCR text recognition(bank checks) done by Adrian you can find it [here]((https://www.pyimagesearch.com/category/optical-character-recognition-ocr/), Where he uses conventional approach and suggests that ML or DL could give better results so I thought to give it a shot,

-- I have improved the accuracy of the prediction of text by training a deep learning model(CNN) on a dataset of bank check's with font style(MICR E-138)
+Accuracy of the predictions have substantially improved by training a deep learning model(CNN) on a dataset of (MICR E-138) font

 ### Implementation